Charles Thurstan Shaw: Later years

 In 1960 Shaw joined the University of Ibadan, Nigeria, where in 1963 he became Research Professor of Archaeology.
 He established the department of archeology, training talented archeologists, and leading the department until his retirement in 1974.
 Based on an assessment of his published work, Cambridge awarded Shaw a PhD in 1968.

 From 1964 to 1970, Shaw was founder and editor of the West African Archaeological Newsletter.
 He edited the West African Journal of Archaeology from 1971 to 1975.
 He wrote under both the name Thurstan Shaw and the pen name of Peter Woods.
 He was President of the PanAfrican Archaeological Association from 1971 to 1977.

 He returned to England from Africa in 1976 when appointed Director of Studies in Archaeology and Anthropology at Magdalene College, Cambridge.
 He served in that position until retirement in 1979.

 Personal life

 In 1939 he married Ione Magor, and they had two sons and three daughters together; his many grandchildren include Julian Gough, who also went to Sidney Sussex.
 Ione died in 1992.
 In 2004 he married Pamela Jane Smith, a historian of archaeology.

 Shaw was a pacifist, and in 1960 became an active and widely respected Quaker.
 He participated in anti-war activities.
 At the World Archeology Conference in 1986, he took part in a boycott against South African academics as an anti-apartheid measure.

 After returning to England, Shaw was active in walking groups.
 He founded the Icknield Way Association to reopen and restore the prehistoric path from Norfolk to Wiltshire.

-A brief, affectionate and informative account, with photograph, of Shaw as an undergraduate appears in the June 1936 issue of the Sidney Sussex magazine, The Pheon.
+A brief, affectionate and informative account, with a photograph, of Shaw as an undergraduate appears in the June 1936 issue of the Sidney Sussex magazine, The Pheon.

+Death

+Shaw died on 8 March 2013.